-Crown Operators harvested approximately 185, 000 m3 of softwood commercially in District 17 in the last plan period which represents approximately 62 percent of the harvest.
-This total represents a ratio of 52% pulpwood, 47% sawlogs, and 1% fuelwood.
+There was approximately 185 000 m3 of softwood harvested commercially in District 17 in the last plan period which represents approximately 62 percent of the harvest.
+This total represents a ratio of 52% pulpwood:47% sawlogs:1%fuelwood.
 Around three percent of the commercial harvest was fuelwood from non AAC sources on the commercial thinning projects.

-Table 3.
-Summary of softwood harvest in District 17 by CBPPL (2002 to 2007)
+Table 3 Summary of softwood harvest in District 17 by Crown for 2002 to 2007